IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/README.md

 $ docker run -v $ROOT_FOLDER/:/cloud-native-starter -it --rm nheidloff/openshift-workshop-tools:v1
 ```

-### Tools - Option 2: Install Tools on your Notebook
+### Tools - Option 3: Install Tools on your Notebook

-This approach only works for Mac and Linux (see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/) for more).
+This approach works only for Mac and Linux (see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/) for more).

 Install the following tools: